-Whether it’s your wedding anniversary, his birthday, or even just an ordinary Thursday afternoon, why not take a moment to remind your husband how you feel about him?
-Regardless of how long you’ve been married, you should never stop letting him know how much you love and appreciate him.
+Whether it’s your wedding anniversary, their birthday, or even just an ordinary Thursday afternoon, why not take a moment to remind your partner how you feel about them?
+Regardless of how long you’ve been married, you should never stop letting them know how much you love and appreciate them.
 If you can’t quite find the right words, never fear.
 The wordsmiths of yesteryear (and some of today) have you covered.
-Borrowing one of these apt love poems for your husband is a simple way to show a little affection.
+Borrowing one of these apt love poems for your spouse is a simple way to show a little affection.
 Write it in a card, send it in a text, read it over a home-cooked dinner, or even get the poem framed as a gift.
-However you decide to share the poem, your husband will swoon at the words.
+However you decide to share the poem, your other half will swoon at the words.

-To give you some inspiration, we’ve chosen 15 of the best love poems for your husband.
-Read on for some of the most fitting and romantic verses for your special man.
+To give you some inspiration, we’ve chosen 15 of the best love poems for your husband or wife.
+Read on for some of the most fitting and romantic verses for your other half.

 “I think I was searching for treasures or stones